thewildmage/thewildmage.github.io/.github/linters/_stylint-reminder.md

 The gap between variables is made clear by the change in naming convention.
 Adding a comment about the `--size-400` variable here, as was required when this rule was turned on, just creates excess fluff.

-## `order/order`

-This used to just include `custom-properties` and `declarations`, but `at-rules` and `rules` are now included becaues native CSS nesting is coming.
-The order of these last two may need adjustment, but was set as written here to keep media queries as close as possible to the rulesets they modify.

 ## `declaration-colon-newline-after`

 Conflicts with Prettier.
 For example, the following is as formatted by Prettier, but will trip an error on any but the `null` configuration of this rule: